To delete your journal or a community you own, follow these steps:

-If you're deleting or undeleting a community you own, make sure to select your community from the Work as user:
+- If you wish to delete a community you own, select your community's name from the Work as user: field

-If you delete your journal or community as a 'temporary' measure, you must ensure you undelete it within the 60 day period.
+If you delete your journal or community as a 'temporary' measure, you must ensure you undelete it within the 60 day period using the same Account Status page.

 : When you delete your account, your journal and profile are hidden.
 You can also choose to hide any comments